 Children in The Workshop (for Grade 8+ musicians) follow a separate programme, further details of which are given in The Workshop section below.

-Alongside our usual course for all brass players, we also run The Workshop during the Summer Course.
+Alongside our usual course for all brass players, we also run The Workshop during our Summer Courses.
 The Workshop is a separate advanced and intensive course aimed at high level performance for advanced players (Grade 8+).

 The Percussion Academy will run alongside our Easter Course for brass players.
 The Percussion Academy is a specialist course for percussionists aged 8-18 of Grade 3 standard and above.

 Even enthusiastic musicians need a break, and so each afternoon we leave the music room and head off for a two hour sports session led by an excellent sports teacher.
 The children play in their four house teams, and the sessions are designed so that everyone can enjoy them: we play games such as tag rugby, giant rounders, great balls of fire, dodgeball and so on.